sabertazimi/awesome-notes/programming/web/vue/vueBasicNotes.md

 /**
  * Simple bind polyfill for environments that do not support it,
  * e.g., PhantomJS 1.x.
 Technically, we don't need this anymore
- * since native bind is now performant enough in most browsers.
+ * since native bind is now performance enough in most browsers.
  * But removing it would mean breaking code that was able to run in
  * PhantomJS 1.x, so this must be kept for backward compatibility.
  */